-Písek is a medium-sized town on the Otava river in the South Bohemian Region, about 44 km (27 mi) northwest of České Budějovice.
-The town is most famous for the Stone Bridge over the Otava river.
+Písek is a medium-sized town on the Otava river in the South Bohemia, about 44 km (27 mi) northwest of České Budějovice.
+The town is most famous for its Stone Bridge over the Otava river.
 It is the oldest surviving bridge in the whole of Czechia and one of the oldest in Central Europe.
-As you can see in the picture above, Písek skyline is very picturesque, for a town of its size.
+As you can see in the picture above, the Písek skyline is very picturesque, for a town of its size.

 There are several train stations and a relatively large bus station in the town.
 The main train station is named simply Písek and it has direct connections with the main station in Prague.
 The train journey from Praha hl.n. to Písek takes a little more than two hours.
 Buses are a little faster.
 A journey by bus no. 133109 from Praha-Smíchov Na Knížecí should take about 1 hour 20 minutes.
 This means that the town can be an interesting destination for a day trip, if you are based in Prague.

 It is much closer from České Budějovice and a train/bus trip from that beautiful city to Písek should take a little less than an hour.

 The Main Sights in Písek

 The Stone Bridge (Kamenný most) from the second half of the 13th century is the most important landmark in the town.
 It is the oldest bridge in Czechia which has survived until today.
 It is therefore older than the world famous Charles Bridge in Prague.

 Unofficially, it is also called Jelení most (Deer Bridge).
 According to a legend, the bridge was supposed to be named after the first being to cross it.
 Since there was a forest around, a deer happened to cross the bridge as first.
 And thus, the bridge was named after its first user.
 Many people in the town, however, called it simply “the old bridge”.
 In 2007, it was decided that the official name would be “the Stone Bridge in Písek (Kamenný most v Písku).